ibm-cloud-docs/account/faqs-account.md

 {: #user-session-log-out}

 The administrator of your account has customized the duration of active and inactive accounts, which requires users to enter their credentials after a specific time.
 For more information, see [Managing user's log in session durations](/docs/account?topic=account-iam-work-sessions).

+## Why can't I create a Lite account?
+{: #lite-account-create}
+{: faq}

+As of 05 October 2021, no new Lite accounts can be created.
+All {{site.data.keyword.cloud_notm}} accounts that are created after this date require you to enter credit card information to verify your identity.
+After you register, you are equipped with a Pay-As-You-Go account, and you can access the full {{site.data.keyword.cloud_notm}} catalog, including all Free and Lite plans.
+You receive a $200 credit to help get you started.
+You can use the $200 credit on {{site.data.keyword.cloud_notm}} products used in the first 30 days.
+You pay only for billable services that you use, with no long-term contracts or commitments.

+If you created a Lite account before this date, you can continue using {{site.data.keyword.cloud_notm}} as you always have.
+However, you can go ahead and [upgrade to a Pay-As-You-Go account](/docs/account?topic=account-accountfaqs#changeacct) by adding your credit card information.
+This way you can gain access to all free service plans in the catalog.